Macron wants Belarus opposition to join G7 summit, but host UK says no such plan

 Britain holds the G7 rotating presidency this year and has scheduled the summit for June 11-13 in the southwestern English county of Cornwall.

-Reporting by Michel Rose in Paris and Elizabeth Piper in London; Editing by Gareth Jones
+Reporting by Michel Rose in Paris and Elizabeth Piper in London; Additional reporting by Madeline Chambers in Berlin, Editing by Gareth Jones and Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.